fscorrupt/awesome-stars/README.md

 ## HTML

+- [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
+Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 - [petersem/posterr](https://github.com/petersem/posterr) - A digital poster app for Plex, Sonarr, Radarr, and Readarr
 - [TandoorRecipes/recipes](https://github.com/TandoorRecipes/recipes) - Application for managing recipes, planning meals, building shopping lists and much much more!
 - [datarhei/restreamer](https://github.com/datarhei/restreamer) - The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook,